giantswarm/gitops-template/docs/add_wc_environments.md

 In this example when we sufficiently validated our released changes in the staging environment we update the versions in the `Kustomization`, merge the change and let Flux do the work.

-## Add Workload Clusters based on the environment cluster bases
+## Add Workload Clusters based on the environment cluster templates

 Just as any other Workload Clusters we define them in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters](